ibm-cloud-docs/mas-ms/support.md

 # Support
 {: #support}

-Support for MAS Dedicated can be obtained by submitting an support case through the [IBM support portal](https://www.ibm.com/mysupport){: external}.
+Support for MAS Dedicated can be obtained by submitting a support case through the [IBM support portal](https://www.ibm.com/mysupport){: external}.
 You must have an [IBMid](https://myibm.ibm.com){: external} and be [registered for support](/docs/mas-ms?topic=mas-ms-getting-started-with-ibm-maximo-application-suite-dedicated#how-to-register-for-mas-support) before you can [create a case](/docs/mas-ms?topic=mas-ms-getting-started-with-ibm-maximo-application-suite-dedicated#how-to-create-a-case).
 Cases are reviewed base on the severity level assigned.
 Please see table below and link for further details.

 | Severity Level | Description | Response Time Objective | Response Time Coverage |
 | -------------- | -------------- | -------------- | -------------- |